 Handle is thick and short, and it has weight, but it cuts the cervical vertebrae in half with one blow.

 It is despised as a weapon of beheaders in Boletaria in particular.

 However, the only character actually wearing a beheader’s cloth-and-leather uniform is Miralda.
-Known as the “Condemner”, (断罪者) which doubles to mean “Decapitator”, this woman seems to be the King’s foremost executioner, and takes her job very seriously.
-Despite not appearing to be a foreigner in concept art, she has somehow acquired an exotic Master’s Ring to improve her optimal strikes, thereby guaranteeing her “fatal” blows are in fact be fatal.
+Known as the “Condemner”, (断罪者) which doubles to mean “Decapitator”, this woman seems to be the king’s foremost executioner, and takes her job very seriously.
+While not looking Eastern in-game or in concept art, she has acquired a Master’s Ring to improve her optimal strikes, thereby guaranteeing her “fatal” blows are in fact fatal.
 True to her Latin name meaning “amazing”, Miralda fully expects her opponents to die, and the woman is quick to punish insubordination.
 This manic love for the job is presumably why she is considered mad.
 Indeed, the executioner is also known for her beautiful voice despite sounding anything but, so this may refer to her singing, which would imply that she commonly sings whilst performing her duties.
-With someone as terrifyingly merry as her wielding axes as abhorred as those, Boletaria hoped its slaves had the motivation to step up as the vanguard; it certainly worked.
+With someone as terrifyingly merry as her wielding axes as abhorred as those, Boletaria hoped its slaves would have the motivation to step up as the vanguard; it worked.

 Insubordinate who defies the royal will.
 Best you receive the judgment of Miralda.